SOC FPX 2000 Assessment 1 Cultural Diversity and You

 Conclusion

-It stands to reason that an evaluation of this nature addressed the need for DM and the challenges faced by minorities.
-It discussed how actions and personality, as well as the experiences and interactions, such as my encounter with Carter, influence the perception and behaviour toward diversity issues; The role of policy and legislation in this fight against prejudice and in support of diversity.
+It stands to reason that an evaluation addressed the need for DM and the challenges minorities face.
+It discussed how actions, personality, experiences, and interactions, such as my encounter with Carter, influence the perception and behavior toward diversity issues and the role of policy and legislation in this fight against prejudice and in support of diversity.
+It was demonstrated that such things as religious affiliation, educational status, social standing, and manner of rearing played a role.
+Various Diversity and inclusion strategies investigated in the evaluation of SOC FPX 2000 Assessment 1 Cultural Diversity and You included:

 References

 Baumgartner, J., Collins, S., Radley, D., & Hayes, S. (2020).
-How the affordable care act (ACA) has narrowed racial and ethnic disparities in insurance coverage and access to health care, 2013‐18.
-Health Services Research, 55(S1), 56–57.
+How the Affordable Care Act (ACA) has narrowed racial and ethnic disparities in insurance coverage and access to health care, 2013‐18.
+Health Services Research55(S1), 56–57.

 https://doi.org/10.1111/1475-6773.13406

 Brown, J., Jiménez, A. L., Sabanathan, D., Sekamanya, S., Hough, M., Sutton, J., Rodríguez, J., & García Coll, C. (2018).
 Factors related to attitudes toward diversity in Australia, Malaysia, and Puerto Rico.
-Journal of Human Behavior in the Social Environment, 28(4), 475–493.
+Journal of Human Behavior in the Social Environment28(4), 475–493.

 https://doi.org/10.1080/10911359.2018.1428137

 Cogburn, C. D. (2019).
 Culture, race, and health: implications for racial inequities and population health.
-The Milbank Quarterly, 97(3), 736–761.
+The Milbank Quarterly97(3), 736–761.

 https://doi.org/10.1111/1468-0009.12411